 - Orders per day from a few different product lines.

 There are two main ways to visualize data side by side:

-Ask a question that involves multiple dimensions with the Simple or Custom query builders (or in SQL, if you’re fancy).
+Ask a question that involves multiple dimensions with the query builder (or in SQL, if you’re fancy).
 Example: the count of users by region over time.

 Combine two saved questions that share a common dimension (like time) on a dashboard.
 For example, you could look at revenue over time and costs over time together.